jachinte/sava/README.md

 Users can create a savings pool by specifying a name, a savings goal that all pool users are aiming for, and a target date to achieve it.

 A friend can join a pool by sending money to it.
-Then they will share the same savings pool and will share the savings goal.
+Then, they will share the same savings pool and will share the savings goal.

 We strongly believe that adding a social component to savings efforts will encourage people to save more.